mozilla/application-services/docs/design/test-faster.md

 release and have a costly link phase).

-Anyway, say you have a directory structure like the following:
+Say you have a directory structure like the following:

 ```
 mycrate